ThibautPlg/RPI-web-controller/README.md

 ## What you need
 - `php`, obviously
 - `playerctl` if not already installed on your Raspberry
+- `amixer`  if not already installed on your Raspberry

 I recommend using the deezer custom desktop build by **siphomateke**. [siphomateke/deezer](https://github.com/siphomateke/deezer)